Xzya/django-web-components/README.md

 This would render the same HTML as above.

----
+### Slot attributes

-Here is another example of a table component that uses scoped slots and slot attributes:
+Similar to the components, you may assign additional attributes to slots.
+Below is a table component illustrating multiple named slots with attributes:

 ```python
 from django_web_components import component